djmcnece/hebikani/README.rst

 This is a fork.
 Looking to see if this can be updated as I had trouble getting it working.

 It's a work in progress.
+Everything below is from the original creator.